c2digital/OU-TM111/notes/TM111 - Part 3 - Key Terms.md

 - **Analogue =** Defined as 'a thing that is comparable to another'.
 A contingous values as opposed to the discrete values of a digital signal.
 - **Binary Word =** a set of given number of bits
 - **Bitmap =** a coding scheme that allocate a binary code to each pixel to define its colour and brightness (often the larger format, not suitable for web due to file sizes)
+- **Compression =** converting a digital file to a new file that uses considerbly fewer bits without significantly degrading the quality of the original content
+- **Compression Ratio =** Size of uncompressed / size of the compressed (eg: 10MB / 2MB = 5:1)
 - **Continguous Value =** a value that is measured
 - **Cycle (waveforms)=** the time between adjacent peaks or troughs.
 - **Discrete Value=** a value that can be counted
 - **Digital Media =** the tools we used to create media (text/image/audio) and the idea of communicating (shring) them via the internet
+- **Echo (sound) =** caused by the sound bouncing off a surface and returning.
+This will be recorded again as a slight delay
 - **File Format =** an agreed-upom way of oraganising and storing binary data
 - **Frequency =** the number of cycles in a given time period (usually one second)
 - **Hertz =** 1Hz = one cycle per second (ie. the period between two adjacent peaks or two adjacent troughs is 1 second).
 - **Pressure Wave =** a regular pattern of high and low pressure regions
+- **Reverberation (sound) =** caused by sound repeatidly bouncing off a surface in a way that makes it impossible to differentiate from the original.
+Combines with the original sound to create a new sound - often referred to as 'adding body' to the sound.
 - **Sample Rate =** the number of times per second a sample is taken
 - **Sound =** the ears intepretation of vibrations in the air (or water etc).
 An analogue signal.
 - **Sound sample =** As images can be split into pixels, a sound waveform can be split into 'samples'